pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 3. Citi Prestige Credit Card

-{% include image.html image="citi-prestige-credit-card.jpg" alt="Citi Prestige Credit Card" class="cc-center" %}
+{% include image.html image="citi-prestige-credit-card.jpg" alt="Citi Prestige Credit Card" class="cc-center mb-3" %}

 Citi Prestige Credit Card is best for those who travel a lot.
 This card entitles you for airport lounge access, luxury airport transfers, extra hotel nights, meet and assist services and accelerated air miles program.
 To get this card, you need to have very good relationship with Citi Bank and holding a Citigold/Citigold Private account will go a long way.
 Below are the main highlights of this card: